This post may include affiliate links. Thank you for your support.

 Argentinians love salad just like we do!
 A simple side dish called ensalada is a combination of chopped bell peppers, lettuce, chopped tomatoes, and diced red onions.
 Coat them in olive oil and red wine vinegar, and enjoy this simple and flavorful salad with your steak.

 This all depends on how you prepare it.
-The steak can be as spicy or as mild as you make it.
-If you want it to be super mild, use less red pepper flakes, or none at all.
-To make them spicier, add more red pepper flakes along with some sliced jalapenos.
+The chimichurri for steak can be as spicy or as mild as you make it.
+If you want the sauce to be super mild, use less red pepper flakes, or none at all.
+To make it spicier, add more red pepper flakes along with some sliced jalapeno peppers.

 Chimichurri sauce rocks the Kasbah!
 I could eat it straight from the bowl or as a condiment on everything.
 Here are some ideas: